zopefoundation/zope.component/docs/narr.rst

    >>> component.getUtility(IGreeter, 'robert').greet()
    Hello bob

-`queryUtility` and `getUtility` differ in how failed lookups are handled:
+:func:`queryUtility` and :func:`getUtility` differ in how failed lookups are handled:

 .. doctest::